 As the candle is cooling, keep the candle away from drafts and cold air.
 If the candle cools too quickly it could crack.
 By cooling it slowly, the wax will crystallize forming a smooth surface at the top of the candle.
 Should you experience cracking of the candle as it cools, use a heat gun about 6 inches away from the wax to gently melt the wax on the surface of the candle.
 Allow it to cool again away from drafts and cold air.

 As the candle is cooling the top and sides of the candle will cool while the area around the wick remains liquid.
 When you see this it’s time to top up the candle to ensure that a solid wax core remains close to the wick, to allow even burning of the candle.

-Take a chop stick and poke the top of the candle closest to the wick.
+Take a chopstick and poke the top of the candle closest to the wick.
 It will be dimpled.
 Poke down the side of the wick until you reach soft or liquid wax.
-Pour the wax that you reserved into the hole you just made and let it pool across the top of the candle in an even, but thin pool of wax.
+Pour the wax that you reserved into the hole you just made and let it pool on the top of the candle in an even, but thin, pool of wax.
 If necessary straighten the wick so that it remains above the surface of the wax.

 Beeswax candle safety

 Each time you burn the candle allow it to remain lit for at least three hours so that a pool of melted wax is established around the wick, that extends to the sides of the candle.
 Stop burning the candle when ½ an inch of wax remains at the bottom of the jar.
 This will ensure that the jar doesn’t get too hot.
 The candle wick should self-trim.
 If the candle wick gets longer than ¼ inch, blow out the candle and trim the wick to 1/8 to 1/4 inch before relighting.

 How to get the most out of your Beeswax Candles